 2. Affordability In Rural Health Care

-Rural health clinics typically accept both private insurance and Medicare/Medicaid plans which helps reduce out-of-pocket costs for their patients.
-Many also offer discounted rates for those without insurance coverage or with limited income, helping to make healthcare more affordable for all patients regardless of their financial situation.
+Rural health clinics typically accept both private insurance and Medicare/Medicaid plans, which helps reduce out-of-pocket costs for their patients.
+Many also offer discounted rates for those without insurance coverage or with limited income, making healthcare more affordable for all patients regardless of their financial situation.

-Additionally, since many services are offered onsite at rural health clinics (such as lab tests and X-rays), there may be fewer trips required outside the clinic than would otherwise be required at a larger hospital facility, resulting in further cost savings for patients.
+Additionally, since many services are offered onsite at rural health clinics (such as lab tests and X-rays), fewer trips may be required outside the clinic than would be necessary at a larger hospital facility, resulting in further cost savings for patients.

 3. Personalized Care At Rural Clinics